Lungi Ngidi

 Lungisani True-man Ngidi (born 29 March 1996) is a South African professional cricketer who plays for the South Africa national cricket team.
 In the 2018 South African Cricket Annual Awards, he was named as one of the five Cricketers of the Year.
 In July 2020, Ngidi was named both ODI and T20I cricketer of the year at Cricket South Africa's annual awards ceremony.
+Ngidi was a member of the South African team which won the 2025 ICC World Test Championship final, the second ICC title the country has won till date.

 Early life

 Ngidi was raised in Kloof, Durban and received a scholarship to attend Highbury Preparatory School.
 While growing up, Ngidi's mother was a domestic worker and his father was a maintenance worker at a local school.
 Ngidi received a scholarship to attend Hilton College School.
 During his first three years at Hilton, Ngidi represented Hilton at rugby before he stopped to focus on cricket.
 While at Hilton, Ngidi was coached by the former Zimbabwe all-rounder Neil Johnson.

 After graduating from Hilton, Ngidi enrolled in a Bachelor of Social Sciences degree in Industrial Sociology at the University of Pretoria.